How to Find Inactive User Accounts in Active Directory

 $time = (Get-Date).Adddays(-($DaysInactive))

-• Identify inactive computer accounts
+# Identify inactive computer accounts and export to CSV file

-Get-ADComputer -Filter {LastLogonTimeStamp -lt $time} -ResultPageSize 2000 -resultSetSize $null -Properties Name, OperatingSystem, SamAccountName, DistinguishedName, LastLogonDate| Export-CSV “C:\Temp\StaleComps.CSV” –NoTypeInformation
+Get-ADComputer -Filter {LastLogonTimeStamp -lt $time} -ResultPageSize 2000 -resultSetSize $null -Properties Name, OperatingSystem, SamAccountName, DistinguishedName, LastLogonDate | Export-CSV "C:\Temp\StaleComps.CSV" –NoTypeInformation

-• Open the file created by the script: list of inactive computer accounts
+list of inactive computer accounts

 How to Manage Inactive User and Computer Accounts using Native Methods